What is Last Mile Delivery? Complete Guide 2025

 What is Last Mile Delivery?

-Last-mile delivery is the final step of the product transportation process, where goods are transported from a distribution center or transportation hub to the delivery destination or end customer.
-It aims to efficiently fulfill customer orders and ensure that products reach their end customers safely and on time.
+Last-mile delivery is the final step of the product journey and involves transporting goods from a last-mile sorting and distribution hub to the delivery destination.
+It aims to efficiently fulfill customer orders and ensure products reach their end customers safely and on time.

 For example, for a pizza delivery company, the last mile is when the driver leaves the restaurant and travels along the road to deliver the pizza to the customer’s address.